-Help to pay for adaptations
+Help from the council to pay for home adaptations

 If you or someone else in your household is disabled, you may need to adapt your home to make day-to-day living easier.
 It may be possible to get a grant from the council to help with the cost of the work.
 This grant scheme was introduced in April 2009.